 If your child has a feeding or swallowing problem, talk with your primary care physician.
-Depending on the severity of the problem, the child may be referred to a physician that specializes in feeding problems, a speech-language pathologist, an occupational therapist, a registered dietitian, or a lactation consultant.
+Depending on the severity of the problem, the child may be referred to a physician that specializes in the evaluation of feeding problems, a speech-language pathologist, an occupational therapist, a registered dietitian, and/or a lactation consultant.

-A speech-language pathologist can perform a clinical oral-motor and feeding evaluation to find the problem and see if there is a need for treatment or further assessment.
+A speech-language pathologist can perform a clinical oral-motor and feeding evaluation to help evaluate the problem and see if there is a need for treatment or further assessment.

 A FEES (fiberoptic endoscopic evaluation of the swallow) study may also be suggested.
 This study is done with an ear, nose and throat (ENT) doctor and a speech-language pathologist.
 In involves putting a small tube (scope) through the child’s nose to the back of the throat so that the structures and muscle function can be watched directly during swallowing.
 This study allows observation of the child’s ability to protect the airway from secretions, liquids and solids during swallowing.